ctberdon/sample-blog/README.md

 # Sample Simple Blog

-A demo blog for client
+A demo blog for client with markdown text support

 ## Install